Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Proofs of Theorems , , and

 whenever $\abs{x}>nL$ where $M_0=\min\{\gamma,\delta\}/2$.
 This gives us the estimate for the far-field regime $\abs{x}>nL$.
 With this $L$ fixed in hand, we can easily obtain the near-field estimate (for $\abs{x}\leq nL$) by repeating exactly the same argument used in the proof of Theorem \ref{thm:FiniteSupport}.
 We leave these details to the reader. \end{proof}

-We now move on to the proof of Theorem \ref{thm:LLT}.
-Similar to the proofs of our generalized Gaussian estimates, we first treat a lemma that bounds the error between the integral $I(n,y)$ and its relevant attractor $H_P^n(y)$.
+We now focus on the proof of Theorem \ref{thm:LLT}.
+Similar to the preceding arguments, we make use of the following lemma which bounds the error between $I(n,y)$ and the sum of attractors $Q_{\lambda}^nH_P^n(y)$.
+The lemma's proof can be found in Section \ref{sec:Key}.